metinmeki/Titanic-Final-Model-Acc-87/README.md

-Titanic Kaggle Survival Prediction
+🚢 Titanic Survival Prediction
-This repository contains the code and resources for predicting survival on the Titanic.
-This project is based on the Kaggle competition "Titanic: Machine Learning from Disaster".
+This repository contains the complete code and resources for building a machine learning model to predict passenger survival aboard the Titanic.
+It is based on the Kaggle competition: Titanic - Machine Learning from Disaster.

-Overview
+📖 Overview
-The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
-On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, resulting in the deaths of a large portion of its passengers and crew.
-This project aims to predict which passengers survived the tragedy based on features such as age, sex, passenger class, and more.
+The RMS Titanic sank on April 15, 1912, after hitting an iceberg during her maiden voyage.
+This tragic event resulted in the deaths of over 1,500 passengers and crew members.
+In this project, we aim to predict which passengers survived based on various features such as age, sex, passenger class, and more.

-Dataset
+📊 Dataset
-The dataset used for this project (train.csv and test.csv) is available on Kaggle and contains the following columns:
+The dataset used for this project includes:

+train.csv – Training data containing passenger features and survival outcome.

+test.csv – Test data for model evaluation.

+Key Features:
 PassengerId: Unique identifier

-Survived: Survival (0 = No, 1 = Yes)
+Survived: Survival status (0 = No, 1 = Yes)

 Pclass: Ticket class (1 = 1st, 2 = 2nd, 3 = 3rd)

 Name: Passenger's name

-Sex: Passenger's sex
+Sex: Passenger's gender

-Age: Passenger's age in years
+Age: Age in years

-SibSp: Number of siblings/spouses aboard the Titanic
+SibSp: Number of siblings/spouses aboard

-Parch: Number of parents/children aboard the Titanic
+Parch: Number of parents/children aboard

 Ticket: Ticket number

 Fare: Passenger fare

 Cabin: Cabin number

-Embarked: Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton) Methodology
+Embarked: Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

-Data Preprocessing: Handling missing values, converting categorical features, and feature engineering.
+🧠 Methodology
+Data Preprocessing

+Handling missing values

+Encoding categorical variables

+Feature engineering

-Exploratory Data Analysis (EDA): Visualizing the data to understand relationships and distributions.
+Exploratory Data Analysis (EDA)

+Visualizing distributions

+Identifying correlations and patterns

+Model Building

-Model Building: Training and evaluating different machine learning models to predict survival.
+Training multiple machine learning models

+Hyperparameter tuning

+Model Evaluation

-Model Evaluation: Comparing model performance using metrics such as accuracy, precision, recall, and ROC curves.
+Measuring performance using accuracy, precision, recall, and ROC-AUC

-Files
-Titanic_Survival_Prediction.ipynb: Jupyter notebook containing the complete analysis, from data cleaning to model evaluation. train.csv and test.csv: Dataset files used for training and testing models.
-Dependencies
-Python 3
-Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn Usage
-To run the notebook, ensure you have Python 3 installed along with the required libraries.
-Open the Jupyter notebook Titanic_Survival_Prediction.ipynb and execute each cell sequentially.

-Results
-The best-performing model achieved an accuracy of X% on the test set, demonstrating effective prediction capabilities.

-Conclusion
-This project provides insights into predicting survival on the Titanic using machine learning techniques.
-It serves as a foundational example for understanding data preprocessing, exploratory analysis, and model evaluation in a real-world dataset.